m0hitpandey/AzureProject/README.md

 ## 📌 Project Overview

 This project simulates a real-world enterprise data pipeline.
-Raw data is pulled from multiple sources, ingested into a data lake, transformed through progressive layers of cleaning and modeling, and finally loaded into a warehouse for analytics.
+Raw data is pulled from multiple sources, ingested into a data lake, transformed through progressive layers of cleaning and modeling, and finally loaded into external Delta tables on Azure.

 **Goals of this project:**
 - Build a scalable, cloud-native ETL/ELT pipeline